eformsignen/developers/help/eformsign_webhook_en.rst

 Sample code for signature authentication
 ------------------------------------------

-After extracting the eformsign_signature value from the Webhook's header, you can verify the signature by using the Webhook's public key, which can be found by clicking the **View Key** button in the Webhook list and the Request Body content of the incoming Webhook.
+After extracting the eformsign_signature value from the webhook's header, you can verify the signature by using the webhook's public key, which can be found by clicking the **View Key** button in the Webhook list, and the Request Body content of the incoming Webhook.

 Java